iamaya2/MatHH/README.md

 ## Required packages
 In order to properly use `MatHH`, the following packages are required:

+- `BaseInstances`: a set of instances for different problem domains; available at: [Github](https://github.com/iamaya2/BaseInstances)
 - `Utils`: a set of diverse utility functions to better organize the code; available at: [Github](https://github.com/iamaya2/Utils)
 - *Problem domains:* different packages can be developed/used for providing domain-specific capabilities.
 So far, the following packages have been tested:
    - `JSSP-Matlab-OOP`: an object-oriented class for handling Job-Shop scheduling problems; available at: [Github](https://github.com/iamaya2/JSSP-Matlab-OOP)